a-shinn/a-shinn/README.md

 ### Hi there 👋
-I'm a data analyst based in Northbrook, Illinois - currently studying Python and SQL with experience in R and Excel.
+I'm a data analyst based in Northbrook, Illinois - currently learning Python, SQL, and Tableau with experience in R and Excel.

 Currently looking for hybrid and remote roles.